 In 2019, our fantastic students achieved a 99.2% pass rate!
 Nationally, the A* to E pass rate is 97.6% - not only have our students achieved well above the national average, they have maintained the phenomenal achievements gained by Farnborough students over the past 11 years!

 Although nationally the percentage of students achieving A grades or higher has fallen to 25.5%, at Farnborough an astonishing 30.7% of all A level grades were awarded at A* to A.

 Vocational results are equally impressive, with a 96.9% pass rate.
 91.6% of students achieved high grades, an amazing 10% increase from last year!

-Farnborough’s achievements, when looking at the Value Added (VA) figures in relation to all local colleges, show that our students make the most progress from their starting point (the VA measurement analyses a student’s progress from their achievements at GCSE to their final A level grades).
+Farnborough’s achievements, when looking at the Value Added (VA) figures, show that our students make outstanding progress from their starting point (the VA measurement analyses a student’s progress from their achievements at GCSE to their final A level grades).

 See below for past results by subject: